McWhity/sense/docs/04_Theory.rst

 where :math:`L` is the correlation length.

-Volume-scattering RT models
+Canopy-scattering RT models
 ----------------------------
-Due to many individual scatterers (leaves, needles, and branches) the vegetation canopy is usually described as a volume-scattering medium.
+Due to many individual scatterers (leaves, needles, and branches) the vegetation canopy is usually described as a canopy-scattering medium.
 Depending on parameters like radar wavelength or vegetation density the observed backscatter includes scattering components from the soil surface as well as multiple scattering contributions from surface and canopy interactions.